stephensl/LS202/lesson_2/box_model_practice_problems.md

 *Answer*

-Putting the `article` elements on separate lines in the HTML, browser ses the whitespace (newline and several spaces in this case).
-The browser collapses the whitespace into a single space character and uses the result as content between teh elements.
+Putting the `article` elements on separate lines in the HTML, browser sees the whitespace (newline and several spaces in this case).
+The browser collapses the whitespace into a single space character and uses the result as content between the elements.

-The two articles take up 900px total (450px each) + a dew more pixels to account for space character.
+The two articles take up 900px total (450px each) + a few more pixels to account for space character.

 The section width is 900px total, and the two articles plus the space would exceed this width.